Al Ubaidi

 Al Ubaidi (or Al Obaidi) is a town in the Al Anbar Governorate of Iraq.

-It is an Iraqi city situated along the south side of Euphrates River near the Syrian border.
+The town is situated along the south side of Euphrates River near Iraq's border with Syrian.
 It is a subdistrict of Al Qa'im and contains both New Ubaydi and Old Ubaydi as well as a number of smaller villages that stretch down the Euphrates to the east.

 During the Iraq War, the city was patrolled by United States Marines, and was the location of a forward operating base, a US military base, as well as several battle positions.

 Following Operation Steel Curtain, in which US Marines and Iraqi Army units swept the city of insurgents, the streets were secured by a combination of Iraqi Army and Marine forces.

-Old Ubaydi is the stronghold of the Al-Bu Mahal tribe, who was the first tribe in the region to openly cooperate with coalition forces and fight the insurgency.
+Old Ubaydi is the stronghold of the Al-Bu Mahal tribe, which was the first tribe in the region to openly cooperate with coalition forces and fight the insurgency.
 New Ubaydi is a modern style city, complete with city planning.
-It was built to support the workers of the Al Qaim Phosphate plant, which is located to the south west of Ubaydi.
-The villages to the east that fall under Ubaydi's jurisdiction are made of a mix of tribes including Mahal, Rawi, and Salmani.
-These villages are mostly made of farmers and fishermen.
+It was built to support the workers of the Al Qaim Phosphate plant, which is located to the southwest of Ubaydi.
+The villages to the east that fall under Ubaydi's jurisdiction comprise a mix of tribes including Mahal, Rawi, and Salmani.
+These villages are mostly populated by farmers and fishermen.

 Ubaydi has a functioning city council and mayor and a fully operational police force.

-Islamic State of Iraq and the Levant captured the city in 2014.
-The Iraqi Army later recaptured the city in November 2017.
+The militant group Islamic State of Iraq and the Levant captured the city in 2014.
+The Iraqi Army recaptured the city in November 2017.